 If you’re among the 12% of the U.S. population who get chronic migraines or episodic migraines, you know how intensely painful one of these can be.
 Unfortunately, there’s no permanent cure for the tendency to get migraines.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Daith piercing is a piercing in the place where the cartilage ridge inside your outer ear, called the helix, ends above the opening to the ear canal.
-Acupuncture targets this area to relieve migraine headache pain.
-So the theory is, piercing this trigger point permanently relieves migraines.
+A daith piercing is a piercing in the place where the cartilage ridge inside your outer ear, called the helix, ends above the opening to your ear canal.
+An earring can be worn in the hole and you can get a daith piercing in one or both ears.